GryllsAddons/ShaguTweaks-mods/README.md

 - **Loot Monitor**
 *loot-monitor.lua*
-*Display recent loot messages in a central scrolling window.*
+*Display recent loot text in a central scrolling window.*
-*Hold ALT while using the mouse wheel over the window to scroll.*
+*Hold ALT or ALT+Shift while using the mouse wheel over the window to scroll.*
-*Hold ALT and SHIFT then scroll down to go to the bottom of the window.*
-*The window will auto scroll back to the bottom after 10 seconds.*
-*Item links are not clickable in this window.*

 - **MiniMap Framerate & Latency**
 *minimap-framerate-latency.lua*